Pathological Lying (Pseudologia Fantastica)

 Our fantastic fictional world prevents real achievement.
 However, liars are not always failures.
 Some succeed in stunning fashion.
 They fool themselves and pull countless others into their web of deceit.
 American lore has always graciously looked upon the motivational aphorism “fake it ‘til you make it,” however, some “fake it” so well they never are motivated to actually “make it.”

-While this exposé will have little impact on the pathological liar, hopefully, some of us less prolific liars will take a few minutes to examine our communications (with others and ourselves) and realign objectives, courageously facing the truth, and abandoning the ego-protecting fabrications so we can get back to the business of building better relationships and better lives.
+While this exposé will have little impact on the pathological liar, hopefully, some of us less prolific liars will take a few minutes to examine our communications (with others and ourselves) and realign objectives, courageously facing the truth, and abandoning the ego-protecting fabrications so we can get back to building better relationships and better lives.

 Beck, M. (2002).
 Finding Your Own North Star: Claiming the Life You Were Meant to Live.
 Harmony; Reprint edition.